solyarisoftware/voskJs/README.md

 - To speedup latencies, rethink transcript interface, maybe with an initialization phases, including Model and Recognizer(s) object creation.
   Possible architecture: [Stateful & low latency ASR architecture](https://github.com/alphacep/vosk-api/issues/553)
-- Implement interfaces for all [Vosk-api functions](https://github.com/alphacep/vosk-api/blob/master/nodejs/index.js)
+- Complete API interface for all [Vosk-api functions](https://github.com/alphacep/vosk-api/blob/master/nodejs/index.js)
 - Deepen grammar usage with examples
-- add to voskjs sampling rate parameter
-- Vosk-API errors catching
+- Deepen Vosk-API errors catching
-- httpserver
+- voskjshttp:
   - Review stress and performances tests (especially for the HTTP server)
   - HTTP POST management: set mandatory audio format mime type in the header request (`--header "Content-Type: audio/wav"`)
-  - HTTP POST management: audio-transcoding using `toPcm()` if input speech files are not specified as wav in header request (`--header "Content-Type: audio/webm"`) see https://cloud.ibm.com/docs/speech-to-text?topic=speech-to-text-audio-formats#audio-formats-list
+  - HTTP POST management: audio-transcoding using function `toPcm` if input speech files are not specified as wav in header request (e.g. `--header "Content-Type: audio/webm"`) see https://cloud.ibm.com/docs/speech-to-text?topic=speech-to-text-audio-formats#audio-formats-list

 ## How to contribute

+If you like the project, please ⭐️ star this repository to show your support! 🙏

-Any contribute is welcome.
+Any contribute is welcome:
 - [Discussions](https://github.com/solyarisoftware/voskJs/discussions).
   Please open a new discussion (a publich chat on github) for any specific open topic, for a clarification, change request proposals, etc.